The average asphalt parking lot costs $75,000

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Many factors, including lot size, maintenance, and repairs, determine the final price of installing an asphalt parking lot.
+Several factors, including lot size, maintenance, and repairs, influence the total cost of installing an asphalt parking lot.
 Here’s a breakdown of the key cost factors that impact your project total.

 Asphalt is a great parking lot material thanks to its mid-range cost and durability, but several other materials are also available.
-This table compares common parking lot materials.
+This table compares common materials used in parking lots.

 Material | Average Cost Range | Lifespan (Years) |